-Template is a visual communication studio run by Lasse van den Bosch Christensen and Marlon Harder.
+Template is a visual design studio run by Lasse van den Bosch Christensen and Marlon Harder.
 Our work takes on any form of graphic design and digital development: from classic printed matter to web programming or a mix between the two.

-We are dedicated to every phase of the design process, starting each assignment from scratch and following it through to a fully developed concept or identity.
+As a studio we are dedicated to every phase of the design process, starting each assignment from scratch and following it through to a fully developed concept or identity.

 We continuously explore (new and old) tools and media, coming to solutions outside of the ordinary; an approach visible in the projects we've done over the last years.

-Utopia van de kunstkritiek is a experimental publication on the current and distant future of art criticism.
+Utopia van de kunstkritiek is an experimental publication on the current and distant future of art criticism.
 It contains nine articles with various content, design and functionality; ranging from long-reads, flowcharts to podcasts and image-essays.

 The concept of Localhost's website revolves around the idea of Reading, Writing and Executing.
 The website is part wiki, part directory listing—as the wiki is updated with new content, the file tree lets the visitor explore where this information is stored and which permissions are granted to it.